wilfredcho/RecordChartScraper/README.md

 - [ariacharts](https://www.ariacharts.com.au/charts/singles-chart)

 ## Installation
-Clone this repository ,install the packages in the requirement.txt, and google chrome.
+Clone this repository, install the packages in the requirement.txt, and google chrome.

 ## How to use?
 - git clone and cd to repo.
 - `cd RecordChartScrapper`
+- Add/Remove chart info in charts.py
 - run `python app.py`
 - A csv file will be generated with a date.

 ## Contribute
 Feel free to add more chart sources with the corresponding scraper method.
+- Add your class base on sites/Base.py
+- Add the corresponding information in charts.py

 ## Credits
 Empty for now.

 ## License
-See license file.
+See the license file.